h4writer/droneshowcreator/docs/discription_edit_actions.rst

     - Scale X Y Z

-      *You have the option to scale the layout of a clip or scene to a different format according to an X, Y and Z axis.
-Increasing the numerical value is increasing the format, decreasing the values ​​is decreasing the format.
+      *You have the option to scale the design of a clip or scene to a different format according to an X, Y and Z axis.
+Increasing the numerical value is increasing the format, decreasing the values is decreasing the format.
 Use the arrows left and right or click on the value to enter a new number.
 Next to the word "scale" you will find a slider, if this is on you can scale in proportion.
 If the slide switch is off, you can choose which X (= left, right), Y (= forward, backward) and Z (= top, bottom) axis you want to scale separately.*

     - Scale point

-      *Hier kan je het punt bepalen van waaruit de schaling gebeurd.
-U hebt de mogelijkheid om het schaalpunt te bepalen volgens de 3 assen (= left, right), Y (= forward, backward) and Z (= top, bottom)*
+      *Here you can determine the point from which the scaling takes place.
+You have the option to determine the scale point according to the 3 axes (= left, right), Y (= forward, backward) and Z (= top, bottom).*

     - Keyframes

-      * With a keyframe you can add a movement or application to your layout.
+      * With a keyframe you can add a movement or application to your design.
 On the basis of a start and end point, you can place this application on the timeline of your clip or scene and move it as desired.
 Between these two points the action (scale) will be active. *

   5.2.1.5 Wave

-  *With this function you can automatically add a wave movement to your layout.
+  *With this function you can automatically add a wave movement to your design.
 For example, the effect of a waving flag.
 Via properties you can enter various details for the desired wave.*

   .. image:: images/wave.jpg